Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

     - `Xname`: component name (xname) of the new node
     - `Role`: Either `Compute` or `Application`
     - `Aliases`: Array of aliases for the node, for compute nodes, this is in the form of `nid0000`
-    - NID: The Node ID integer for the node, applies only to compute nodes.
+    - NID: The Node ID integer for the node, applies only to compute nodes
     - SubRole: Such as `UAN`, `Gateway`, or other valid HSM SubRoles

     1. If adding a compute node: